Analysis of the “Sagnac experiment”

 Appropriate for the explanation of the experiment is, to consider it in a “Disk-Centered Inertial coordinate system” (DCI frame).

-The description of this frame of reference is:
+The description of the “DCI frame of reference”

-It means that the “Disk-Centered Inertial coordinate system” (DCI frame), can be considered as a stationary frame of reference in relation to the surrounding stationary space.
-In other words, the observer situated in the DCI frame will see how the light source, the collimator, the beam splitter, the photographic plate, and the four mirrors of the interferometer are rotating together with the disc.
+This means that the “Disk-Centered Inertial coordinate system” (DCI frame), for the present case, can be considered as a stationary frame of reference in relation to the surrounding stationary space.
+In other words, the observer situated in the DCI frame will see how the light source, the collimator, the beam splitter, the photographic plate, and the four mirrors of the interferometer rotate together with the disc.

 Before the examination of the experiment, we can recall that every mechanical or optical experiment actually takes place in the common space of the considered frames of reference.

 1.1.
-Examination of the Sagnac experiment in the reference system related to the surrounding stationary space – in the “Disk-Centered Inertial coordinate system”
+Examination of Sagnac experiment in the reference system related to the surrounding stationary space – in the “Disk-Centered Inertial coordinate system” (DCI frame of reference)”

-In our time-spatial region“in the vicinity of the Earth’s surface”, the intensity of the gravitational field is uniform (the same).
-According to the abovementioned initial conditions of the experiments (which conditions do not, in fact, contradict the standpoint of contemporary physics): electromagnetic radiation propagates in a vacuum (in the surrounding stationary space), with a constant speed equal to c.
-This is actually the speed of light in the stationary in relation to the space “DCI frame of reference”.
+In our time-spatial region “in the vicinity of the Earth’s surface”, the intensity of the gravitational field is uniform (the same).
+According to the abovementioned initial conditions of the experiments (which do not contradict the standpoint of contemporary physics): electromagnetic radiation propagates in vacuum (i.e. in the stationary space), at a constant speed equal to c.
+This speed is actually the speed of light in the stationary in relation to the space “DCI frame of reference”.

-This is due to the movement (at the rotation of the disk) of each mirror in the stationary space during the travel of the light beams towards the mirrors.
+This is due to the movement of each mirror in the stationary space (at the rotation of the disk) during the travel of the light beams toward the mirrors.

-Therefore, the conclusion of the observer, located in the stationary in relation to the space “DCI coordinate system” (where the speed of light is constant and equal to c), is that the displacement of the interference fringes is due to the change of the path lengths travelled by the two light beams, which in turn depends on the velocity of the disk rotation.
+Therefore, the conclusion of the observer, located in the stationary in relation to the space “DCI coordinate system” (where the speed of light is constant and equal to c), is that the displacement of the interference fringes is due to the change in the path lengths traveled by the two light beams, which in turn depends on the velocity of the disk rotation.

 1.2.
 Examination of the Sagnac experiment in the frame of reference related to the spinning disk

 Positioned on the spinning disk, the observer will see that all devices (the collimator, the beam splitter, the photographic plate, and the four mirrors) mounted on the disk do not move – that they are stationary.
-Therefore, the path lengths of the two beams (the distances among the mirrors) are not changing when the disk is spinning, either.
-As a result, the speeds of the two light beams (measured by the observer), in the reference system related to the spinning disk, will be different.
-This difference depends on the velocity of the disk rotation: the speed of the beam which travels in the direction of the disk rotation decreases to (c-V), where V is the linear velocity of the mirrors, while the speed of the other light beam, which travels opposite to the direction of the disk rotation – increases to (c+V).
-In fact, the “light velocity anisotropy” observed in the Sagnac experiment is similar to “light velocity anisotropy” in the experiments “One-way determination of the speed of light” (see the described cases “Eastward Transmission” and the “Westward Transmission” in chapter 4 of the book).
+Therefore, the path lengths of the two beams (the distances between the mirrors) also do not change when the disk spins.
+As a result, the speeds of the two light beams in the frame of reference related to the spinning disk are different.
+This difference depends on the velocity of the disk rotation: the speed of the beam that travels in the direction of the disk rotation decreases to (c-V), where V is the linear speeds of the mirrors, while the speed of the other light beam, which travels opposite to the direction of the disk rotation, increases to (c+V).
+In fact, the “light speed anisotropy” observed in the Sagnac experiment is similar to the “light speed anisotropy” in the “One-way determination of the speed light” experiments (see the described cases “Eastward Transmission” and the “Westward Transmission”).

-Finally, we can underline that as early as 1913, Georges Sagnac’s experiment (Sagnac, 1913) actually proved that “the speed of light is not the same in relation to all frames of reference.
-This was even before the publishing of the general theory of relativity.
-Is it not surprising that Einstein never commented on this experiment, although certainly knew about its existence…
+Finally, we can underline that as early as 1913, the Sagnac experiment actually proved that “the speed of light is not the same in relation to all frames of reference”.
+This was even before the publication of the general theory of relativity.
+Is it not surprising that Einstein never commented on this experiment, although certainly knew about its existence?

-Georges Sagnac’s experiment is unofficially considered mystical because so far, none of its explanations have been officially accepted.
-Of course, there are many “modern scientific explanations” which, however, are based on unscientifically proven hypotheses – or on “scientific” references to false theories (see: What is the Truth and the Proof in the Science?”.
-Although Sagnac experiment proves that the speed of light is not the same in all inertial reference frames, many modern physics journals publish “scientific” explanations based on the special theory of relativity… which is based on the false claim that “the speed of light is the same in all inertial frames” … In other words, this is a classical “circular reference”!
-Such an example of a published “scientific” comparison of different explanations is that of Malykin, G.B.
+The Sagnac experiment is unofficially considered mystical because thus far, none of its explanations have been officially accepted.
+Although the Sagnac experiment proves that the speed of light is not the same in all inertial reference frames, many modern physics journals publish “scientific” explanations based on the special theory of relativity… which is based on the false claim that “the speed of light is the same in all inertial frames”.
+In other words, this is a classical “circular reference”!
+An example of a published “scientific” comparison of different explanations is that of Malykin, G.B.
 “The Sagnac effect: correct and incorrect explanations” (Malykin, 2000).
 There are other such examples in the scientific literature.

-Despite all this mystification, although there was no valid scientific explanation to this day, nowadays, the result of this experiment has many significant applications in the practice.
-A wide-ranging application is found in space navigation, aviation (optical gyroscope), as well as in everyday Earth positioning needs, where no one has observed any “anisotropy” of the meter as a unit of measurement (which is a claim of the special theory of relativity).
+Despite all of these mystifications, although there is currently no valid scientific explanation for this phenomenon, the results of these experiments have many significant practical applications.
+A wide range of applications is found in space navigation, aviation (optical gyroscope), and daily Earth positioning needs, where no one has observed any “anisotropy” of the “meter” as a unit of measurement (which is a claim of the special theory of relativity).

-The Sagnac effect is manifested itself in a setup called a ring interferometer.
-It is the basis of the widely used high-sensitivity fiber-optic gyroscope that fixes the changes in the spatial orientation of the object (airplane, satellite, …).
+The Sagnac effect manifests itself in a setup called a ring interferometer.
+It is the basis of the widely used high-sensitivity fiber-optic gyroscope that fixes changes in the spatial orientation of an object (airplane, satellite).

 Fig. 5.2.
 Schematic presentation of a circular interferometer with one optical coil

-Since the space has no mass, no force can give it acceleration (set it in motion).
+• The first is that the “empty space” inside the optical fiber(the optical medium) is stationary, although each atom ofthe optical fiber moves during rotation.
+Since the “empty space” has no mass, no force can accelerate the space (to set it in motion).
 This is a consequence of Newton’s second law of motion (F = ma).
-Neither the strength of the chemical bonds between atoms (in the micro-world) nor the gravitational forces (according to Newton’s law of universal gravitation in the macro-world), can force the space to move, because the space has no mass.
+Neither the strength of the chemical bonds between atoms (in the micro-world) nor the gravitational forces (according to Newton’s law of universal gravitation in the macro-world) can force the space to move, because the space has no mass

-• the second is that at the microscopic level, the cladding of the optical fiber can be seen as a continuous series of millions of mirrors in which electromagnetic waves are reflected in their propagation (in the case of the Sagnac experiment, the mirrors are only four).
+• The second is that at the microscopic level, the cladding of the optical fiber can be seen as a continuous series of millions of miniature mirrors in which the photons are reflected as they propagate (in the case of Sagnac’sexperiment, there are only four mirrors).

-In a manner similar to the Sagnac interferometer, each of these “elementary mirrors” shifts at a definite angle from the previous photon reflection when the optical coil is rotated – (the mirrors are moved at a certain distance during the propagation time of the electromagnetic wave in the stationary “micro-space” of the optical medium).
+Like in Sagnac’s interferometer, each of these “elementary mirrors” shifts at a definite angle from the previous photon reflection when the optical coil is rotated – (the mirrors are moved at a certain distance during the propagation time of the photons in the stationary “micro-space” of the optical medium).
 Thus, in the stationary space, the path of the photons (of the light beam), moving in the direction of rotation of the optical coil is extended, and the path of the light beam, moving opposite to the rotation of the optical coil, is shortened.

 2.1.
 Analysis of one rotation cycle of the light beam “1” that travels in the direction of the disc rotation

-After splitting, the light beam “1” makes one full cycle in the direction of the disk rotation, and reaches again the beam-splitter after time interval t1, to redirect to the display-detector.
-For the stationary in the space observer (located in the DCI-coordinate system), the distance traveled by the beam ”1” in the stationary space inside the optical medium is longer than the fiber optic coil circumference (2πR) with (Δ = Rωt1).
-This is because, during the beam travel, the point of redirection to the detector display (as well as the entire optical loop) is moved, due to the disk rotation, at a distance Δ. Therefore, the distance traveled by the light beam “1” in the stationary surrounding space, is (2πR + Rωt1), so for the time interval t1, (the time for one turn of the light beam “1”), the observer in the “DCI frame of reference”) will record:
+After splitting, light beam “1” makes one full cycle in the direction of disk rotation, and reaches the beam-splitter again after time interval t1 to redirect to the display (screen).
+For the stationary in the space observer (located in the DCI-coordinate system), the distance traveled by beam “1” in the stationary space inside the optical medium is longer than the fiber optic coil circumference (2πR) with (Δ = Rωt1).
+This is because, during the beam travel, the point of redirection to the detector (screen), as well as the entire optical loop, moves at a distance Δ, due to disk rotation.
+Therefore, the distance traveled by light beam “1” in the stationary surrounding space is (2πR + Rωt1); thus for the time interval t1, (the time for one turn of the light beam “1”), the observer in the “DCI frame of reference”) records the following:

 For the observer, positioned in this frame of reference (on the rotating disk), the distance traveled by the light beam “1” is 2πR, because the fiber-optic coil does not move in this frame of reference (in relation to the rotating disc).
-He/she will measure that for the same time interval t1, the speed of light beam “1” will be equal to (c0 – Rω), and for the time interval t1 , (the time for one turn of the light beam “1”), the observer (in the frame of reference related to the rotating disk) will register:
+For the same time interval t1, the speed of light beam “1” is equal to (c0 – Rω), and for the time interval t1 , (the time for one turn of the light beam “1”), the observer (in the frame of reference related to the rotating disk) will register:

-, which is actually equal to t1 from the expression (10) after its transformation.
+, which is actually equal to t1 from the expression (10) after its transformation for deriving t1, i.e., there is no “relativistic difference in time”.

 , where c0 is the speed of light in the “fiber optic medium” (where the speed of light for the homogeneous optical medium is constant).

-For the observer, positioned in this frame of reference (on the rotating disk), the distance traveled by the light beam “2” is exactly 2πR, because the fiber-optic coil does not move in relation to the rotating disc (within the observer’s frame of reference).
-He/she will measure that for the same time interval t2 , the speed of light beam “2” will be equal to (c0 + Rω), and for the travel time for one turn of the light beam “2”, the observer in the frame of reference related to the rotating disk will register:
+For the observer, positioned in this frame of reference (on the rotating disk), the distance traveled by the light beam “2” is exactly 2πR because the fiber-optic coil does not move in relation to the rotating disc (in the observer’s frame of reference).
+For the same time interval t2 , the speed of light beam “2” is equal to (c0 + Rω); for the travel time for one cycle of light beam “2”, the observer in the frame of reference related to the rotating disk will register:

-, which is actually equal to t2 from the expression (12) after its transformation.
+, which is actually equal to t2 from the expression (12) after its transformation for deriving t2 , i.e., there is no “relativistic difference in time”.

 2.3.
 The results